magic0whi/hexo-blog/source/_posts/zh-cn/computer/vim-usage.md

 ### Including a Motion in a Change

-Let's revisit the first example in this chapter.
-Recall that the command `/letcwconst<Esc>` followed by `n . n .` replaced all "let" with "const" in the following expressions:
+Replace all "let" with "const" in the following expressions:
 ```plaintext
 let one = "1";
 let two = "2";